yggdrasil-network/yggdrasil-network.github.io/admin.md

 For each adapter:
 - `tap_mode` (`bool`) shows whether or not the interface is in TAP mode (if `false` then TUN mode is implied)
 - `mtu` (`uint8`) contains the MTU of the local TUN/TAP adapter

+#### `getAllowedBoxPubs`

+Expects no additional request fields.

+Returns zero or more strings containing the allowed box public keys.

+If zero strings are returned then it is implied that all connections are permitted.